guywilson/ccalc/README.md

-	asin(x)	return the angle in degrees of arcsine(x) acos(x)	return the angle in degrees of arccosine(x) atan(x)	return the angle in degrees of arctangent(x) sqrt(x)	return the square root of x log(x)	return the log of x
+	asin(x)	return the angle in degrees of arcsine(x) acos(x)	return the angle in degrees of arccosine(x) atan(x)	return the angle in degrees of arctangent(x) sinh(x)	return the hyperbolic sine of the angle x radians cosh(x)	return the hyperbolic cosine of the angle x radians tanh(x)	return the hyperbolic tangent of the angle x radians asinh(x) return the inverse hyperbolic sine of angle x in radians acosh(x) return the inverse hyperbolic cosine of angle x in radians atanh(x) return the inverse hyperbolic tangent of angle x in radians sqrt(x)	return the square root of x log(x)	return the log of x
 	ln(x)	return the natural log of x